Smilax bona-nox: Description

 Smilax bona-nox, also known as saw greenbrier, is a flowering vine that is prickly with a one-seeded fruit.
-This plant needs full sun but can also survive in partial shade.
+This plant prefers full sun but can also survive in partial shade.
 It prefers moist soil but is tolerant of numerous soil types.
 They are commonly found in wooded disturbed areas.
 Smilax bona-nox is dioecious, meaning it is either male or female.

-Smilax bona-nox produces fruits, one seeded drupes, that are dispersed by animals.Fruits are black and blue in color.
+Smilax bona-nox produces fruits, one seeded drupes, that are dispersed by animals.
+Fruits are black and blue in color.
 The fruits are edible to humans and wildlife.
 Fruit harvest is during the fall and summer months.

 Bullbriar, Catbriar, Dunes Saw Greenbrier, Greenbriar, Streychberry Vine, and Tramp's Trouble are common names for Smilax bona-nox.

-Distribution
+Distribution and habitat

 Smilax bona-nox ranges across much of the eastern part of the U.S. It is distributed as far south as southern Florida, west to the edge of Texas and eastern Mexico, north to Maryland, Kentucky and southern parts of Indiana and Illinois, Missouri and Southeastern Kansas.
 Smilax bona-nox also occurs in Bermuda and Mexico.